For a gorgeous, non-classical, ambient 12-hour recording that’s amazing for sitting beside the dying, scroll to the bottom of this post…

 Grace is a fellow classical music-lover and aficionado (way more savvy than I about opera).
 She’s also my oldest writer-buddy friend, our relationship dating back to a class we took in 1996, in my fledgling days of calling myself a writer.
 She was the superior writer, her prose seasoned and nuanced.
 She had the perfect touch with essays, winning award after award for her work.
 She penned a gorgeous, compelling memoir, Invisible Woman—a Birth Mother’s Memoir, that anyone, mother and non-mother alike would enjoy.
 Over the past decade, we’ve attended dance performances together, Diablo Ballet in Walnut Creek, an annual ritual that her failing health and COVID finally put an end to.
 Our meal beforehand was a time to talk about life, literature, the arts, our writing lives, our thorny human lives.
 The food was always great, the conversations even more so.

-I asked Grace over the phone if I could come visit.
+On this, the miraculous “she’s alive!” day, I asked Grace over the phone if I could come visit.
 This elicited genuine laughter from her, which, in and of itself was yet another thing to marvel at.
 “No visitors,” she said.
 “I’m far too weak.”
 For my part, I was still slack-jawed with astonishment that we were talking, that she was still animated, even though her voice now sounded weaker.
 She told me that, although she was weak, tired, could do almost nothing, she’d had a quarter-pounder for lunch that day, and I laughed in delight.
 She asked how my family and I were doing, genuinely interested in the answer.
 It all felt like a miracle.
 Grace has always been a strong woman with a strong spirit.
 Although she herself was ready to go, something vital in her was refusing.

 This isn’t a happy story where your friend rebounds and things return to normal.
 This is a graceful “acceptance of loss” story, finding joy in the silver lining—our moments of shared laughter, however brief.
 The euphoria of discovering that not only was she still alive, but we could have a conversation.
 This unexpected opportunity to reiterate to her how much her friendship has meant to me.
 The chance to say “I love you.”
 I say that to my family all the time.
 I’m not so good at saying it to my friends.
 And then one day they’re gone, and you’ve lost your chance.
 I think the world would be a better place if we all just said that out loud more often.
 What a miracle, that I’d been given the chance to say it, instead of silently wishing for the rest of my life that I had.